Table of Contents Contents

 Once you’ve entered all of your identifying information, then it’s time to start claiming your income.
 You’ll start in part 2, which includes documenting any website or webpage income that you earn, also referred to as internet business activities.

 Part 3 is where you add in your business income if you have any.
-There’s also a spot for gross sales, commissions and fees.
+This includes sales, commissions and fees in gross amounts.
 These should be included whether the income you received was money or goods that have a bartering or monetary value.

-Part 3A is where you include the total with GST/HST, and part 3B is where you include any GST/HST, provincial sales tax, returns, allowances, discounts and GST/HST adjustments.
+Part 3A is where you include the total with GST/HST (Goods and Services Tax/Harmonized Sales Tax), and part 3B is where you include any GST/HST, provincial sales tax, returns, allowances, discounts and GST/HST adjustments.
 There are also some more parts that may be relevant to you that you need to fill out.

 Professional Income